Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-1/lesson-1.md

 ## index.js

 Inside your `index.js` file is where the magic happens.
-It’s the first place you really set up your React app to load and inject into your `HTML` page.
-This is going to be a small file where you’ll add your very first piece of React code.
+It’s the first place you really set up your React app to load and inject content into your `HTML` page.
+This is going to be a small file where you add your very first piece of React code.

 Do a few things inside this file:

 1. Import `React`

-2. Import your main App `component`, the starting point for your React app
+2. Import your main App `component`; the starting point for your React app

 3. Use `React DOM` to `render` your App to the browser